macoto00/SoftCake-Purpouse-Learning-Repo/Cucumber/README.md

 Feature: App Controller Functionality

   # Create user
-  Scenario: Create user with valid data
-    Given a user creation request with valid data
+  Scenario: Creating a user with valid data in App Controller
-    When the create user endpoint is called
+    Given a valid user creation request is sent to the App Controller When the create user endpoint is called
-    Then the user creation should be successful
+    Then the user creation should be successful in App Controller

 # Other scenarios for update, delete, get user, etc.
 ```